Single vs joint life insurance

 Some people may think it makes sense for the sole breadwinner of the family to take out a single life insurance policy in their name to protect their family from the possibility of financial hardship if they died.
 Of course, this ignores the fact that the loss of someone who takes care of the children and the household can also have a huge financial impact on a family.

 Nowadays, there are often two breadwinners in the family, so if you decide to take out life insurance it’s even more likely that both partners will need cover.
-You have two options available – two single life policies or a joint life policy.
+You have options available – single life policies, a joint life policy or a combination of both.

 Consider your needs